TAnas0/Apollo-Server-Boilerplate/README.md

 ## Features to document

-Prisma:
+**Prisma:**

 - as ORM
 - point to its documentation, video
 - state principle of it and use
 - seeding the database

-Apollo:
+**Data sources:**

-- Data sources:
+- example use case from a public API of REST
-example use case from a public API of REST example of graphql API
+- example of graphql API

-GraphQL modules:
+**GraphQL modules:**
-Cleanly separate your business logic into resusable components and facilitate collaboration.
+- Cleanly separate your business logic into resusable components and facilitate collaboration.
-Fully embraces the GraphQL philosophy
+- Fully embraces the GraphQL philosophy
-Organize schema and resolvers by features
+- Organize schema and resolvers by features

-Authentication:
+**Authentication:**

 Trade a token, supplied as the `Authentication` header, for a user and provide it to the resolvers by injecting it in the context, thus separating the authentication and business layers.

-- Modules
+- Using a deedicated GraphQL module (in the `master` branch)

-- GraphQL shield: using `graphql-middleware` to trade a token for a user and injecting it in the context of the resolvers
+- GraphQL shield: using `graphql-middleware` to trade a token for a user and injecting it in the context of the resolvers (in the `graphql-shield` branch)

 ## About modules

 The backend is organized into [GraphQL modules](https://graphql-modules.com/) More information in this [Medium post](https://medium.com/the-guild/graphql-modules-feature-based-graphql-modules-at-scale-2d7b2b0da6da)

-Each modules merges its types and resolvers in order to export a `GraphQLModule` instance.
+Each module merges its types and resolvers in order to export a `GraphQLModule` instance.
 These modules are then imported and merged into a single `GraphQLModule` module in the file `src/api/modules/index.js`.
 This object holds, among others, the `schema` and `context` which are fed to the `ApolloServer` instance in `src/api/index.js`

 GraphQL modules offers extensibility of your code base and forces/helps you organize your SDL types by domain/feature rather than by type.